 When it comes to building a custom home, every client wants to know how long it takes to build a house.
 You may be thinking about when to put your current house on the market or trying to line up temporary housing while building the new home.
 Or you may just want to know when you can move in to your dream home.

 Generally, six to eight months is a reasonable timeline for building a custom home, although it can certainly take longer sometimes.
+Unique situations, such as what we face in the post-covid economy, can add a significant amount of time to the build schedule for various reasons we’ll cover below.

 Lots of basic factors go into the time it takes to build, including: